nogibjj/rust-mlops-template/README.md

 [![Rust CI/CD Pipeline](https://github.com/noahgift/rust-mlops-template/actions/workflows/rust.yml/badge.svg)](https://github.com/noahgift/rust-mlops-template/actions/workflows/rust.yml)

 # rust-mlops-template
 A work in progress to build out solutions in Rust for MLOPs.
+This repo is more of a cookbook style.
+For a more gentle step by step guide to MLOps with Rust, please see my [lecture notes as a Rust MDBook here](https://nogibjj.github.io/rust-tutorial/).

 ![8-3-modern-rust-development](https://user-images.githubusercontent.com/58792/211929407-633fddb8-8f44-4d30-861c-30aaa7b481e3.png)